An easy recipe for baked lamb meatballs. Served with a tasty yogurt sauce, they are wonderfully flavorful!

 I like to bake the meatballs because it’s the easiest method, in my opinion, for cooking meatballs.
 I actually like baking in general.
 It’s a hands-off cooking method which does not involve constant stirring and adjusting.

 What to serve with lamb meatballs?

 They’re actually great with many sides, but I almost always serve them with roasted cherry tomatoes.
 The flavors go really well together, and I can make both dishes in the same oven.
-Another classic side dish for these lamb meatballs is eggplant.
+Another classic side dish is eggplant.

 What to do with the leftovers?